-alifornia's immigrants are not only living in the state, they are laying down roots in the area as well.
-Our analysis found that immigrants in California are naturalizing, or becoming citizens, at similar rates to immigrants in the country as a whole.
-In 2014, 49.3 percent of immigrants in the state were already U.S. citizens, a somewhat higher rate than the national average.
+awaii's immigrants are not only living in the state, they are also laying down roots in the state as well.
+Our analysis found that immigrants in Hawaii are naturalizing, or becoming citizens, at considerably higher rates than they are in the country overall.
+In 2014, 57.6 percent immigrants in Hawaii were already U.S. citizens.
+Nationally, the equivalent figure was 47.3 percent.

-Like almost all parts of the country, however, California is also home to a population of immigrants who are eligible to naturalize, but have not yet taken that step.
+Like almost all parts of the country, however, Hawaii is also home to a population of immigrants who are eligible to naturalize, but haven't yet done so.
 Embracing public policies that would help those individuals navigate the naturalization process could have an important economic impact on the state.
-Studies have found that immigrants who become citizens seek out higher education at greater rates than non-citizens.28 Because citizenship allows immigrants to pursue a greater range of positions, including public and private sector jobs requiring a security clearance, it also has been found to raise a person's annual wages.
-One study by researchers at the University of Southern California pegged the size of that wage increase at 8 to 11 percent.29 If the average non-citizen in California saw a wage boost at the low end of that range, or of 8 percent, she would earn almost \$2,600 more per year-money that could be reinvested in the state's economy through her spending at local businesses.
-Multiplied by the roughly 3.1 million non-citizens in California currently eligible to naturalize, such policy initiatives could collectively boost wages in the state by almost \$8.0 billion.
+Studies have found that immigrants who become citizens seek out higher education at greater rates than non-citizens.24 Because citizenship allows immigrants to pursue a greater range of positions, including public and private sector jobs requiring a security clearance, it also has been found to raise a person's annual wages.
+One study by researchers at the University of Southern California pegged the size of that wage increase at 8 to 11 percent.25 If the average non-citizen in Hawaii saw a wage boost at the low end of that range, or 8 percent, she would earn almost \$2,500 more per year- money that could be reinvested in the state's economy through her spending at local businesses.
+Multiplied by the roughly 60,000 noncitizens in Hawaii currently eligible to naturalize, such policy initiatives could collectively boost wages in the state by almost \$150 million.